mistidinzy/Async-Inn/README/ERD.md

 ### RoomAmenities

-- This is the **JOIN** table.
+- This is the **PURE JOIN** table.
 It is to keep track of which rooms have which amenities available, and that’s it.
+(No Payload)
 - Each row contains one composite key, made up of one “*RoomStyle_ID*”, plus one “*Amenity_ID*”.

 ---